frandle82/shutter-control/README.md

 ## Installation
 1. Copy the `custom_components/shuttercontrol` folder into your Home Assistant `config/custom_components` directory.
 2. Restart Home Assistant.
-3. Go to **Settings → Devices & Services → Add Integration**, search for **Shutter Control**, and follow the step-by-step wizard to select covers, define time windows, and supply optional sensors for brightness, sun, ventilation, wind, and temperature.
+3. Go to **Settings → Devices & Services → Add Integration**, search for **Shutter Control**, and follow the step-by-step wizard to select covers, define time windows, and supply optional sensors for brightness, sun, ventilation and temperature.
 4. Adjust any values later via the integration's **Configure** options dialog.
 The same fields stay editable after setup.

 ## Services